eizikg/Im-Your-Neighbor-Front-End/README.md

-you can watch a demo of the app here https://youtu.be/kj3K9pf0mAY
+You can watch a demo of the app here https://youtu.be/kj3K9pf0mAY

-Built using React.
+* Built using React. *

 Redux was used partialy.

-UI library: Semantic UI.
+**UI library:** Semantic UI.

-Some other libraries/ api used:
+# Some other libraries/ api used:

-Google maps API for address and auto-complete.
+* Google maps API for address and auto-complete.

-Moment.js to convert dates to a freindlier interface.
+* Moment.js to convert dates to a freindlier interface.

-Chatkit api for real-time chat (web-sockets).
+* Chatkit api for real-time chat (web-sockets).

-Highlights:
+## Highlights:

 custom carousel
 responsive design